 2. Melissa & Doug Flashlight – Cute flashlight that looks like a firefly.
 Great if you want a flashlight that has a kid-friendly look.

 3. Camping Lantern For Kids – We love this cute lantern that’s durable enough to withstand the rough play that toddlers can have.

 4. Headlamp For Toddlers – We love this adorable fleece headlamp that has three lighting options, including a low setting so you won’t be constantly blinded when they shine it in your eyes.

-If you want more creative toy options for camping check out our in depth post on cool camping toys for toddlers.
+Read Next: If you want more creative toy options for camping check out our in-depth post on 20 outdoorsy camping toys for toddlers.

 If you’re only camping for few days you can use a standard cooler and be sure to refill it with ice as you need.
-If you’ll be staying for longer you might want to invest in a high quality cooler that will keep your food cold for days.
-Yeti has long been the reigning champion of high quality coolers.
+If you’ll be staying for longer you’LL want to invest in a high-quality cooler that will keep your food cold for days.
+Yeti has long been the reigning champion of high-quality coolers.
 We love the Yeti 45 because it’s bear-resistant, built to last, and keeps your food cold for days.
-In the right conditions, it can keep ice cold for up to 10 days!
-That being said, it’s pretty expensive, so if you’re not someone who uses a cooler a lot, it’s perfectly fine to get a no frills affordable cooler like the Coleman Performance Cooler.
+In the right conditions, it can keep ice-cold for up to 10 days!
+That being said, it’s pretty expensive, so if you’re not someone who uses a cooler a lot, it’s perfectly fine to get a no-frills affordable cooler like the Coleman Performance Cooler.

 Camping + Toddlers = Wipes.
 Pack wipes.
 So so many wipes.